A Reel Surprising Role Reversal…

 Handsqueeze Rating: 🙂 🙂 🙂🙂🙂 🙂 🙂🙂 /10

-This review was entered in the Great Villain Blogathon, This blogathon is being held by Ruth of Silver Screenings, Karen of Shadows & Satin and Kristina of Speakeasy.
+This review was entered in the Great Villain Blogathon This blogathon held by Silver Screenings, Shadows & Satin and Speakeasy.
+It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
 Films with this cast include The Great Gatsby and Shutter Island with Leonardo DiCaprio.
 Waltz stars in my Spectre review.
-Tom Wopat is reviewed in Dukes of Hazzard in 5 Film 80s Film and Telly Cars, Don Johnson in 80s Hollywood Hitmakers and Jonah Hill in War Dogs (2016).
-And another cameo stars in John Wick 2 and The Time of Their Lives both released in 2017.
+Tom Wopat is reviewed in Dukes of Hazzard in 5 Film 80s Film and Telly Cars, Don Johnson in 80s Hollywood Hitmakers and Jonah Hill in War Dogs.
+And another cameo stars in John Wick 2 and The Time of Their Lives.